DOUBTS

 © Jaakko Nousiainen

-“It’s not quite easy to define the genre of the performance “Doubts” on the small theater stage of Höyhentämö.
-It’s easier to explain the creative process: a ‘dramatized contemporary music concert.’
-Music is clearly the starting point and material, but it is approached using the tools of new theater.
+“It’s not easy to define the genre of the Doubts performance on Höyhentämö’s intimate stage.
+It’s easier to describe the work process: a “dramatized contemporary music concert.”
+Although music is the foundation and material of the performance, it’s approached through the tools of contemporary theater.

-The theme of the performance is uncertainty – initially focusing on the uncertainty of the musicians, Annika Fuhrmann and Elena Kakaliagou.
-However, right from the ticket queue, the question turns to the audience: write your own doubts on a piece of paper.
-This proves to be a simple but effective way to give viewers a personal perspective.
+The theme of the performance is uncertainty – initially, especially the uncertainty experienced by the musicians, Annika Fuhrmann and Elena Kakaliagou.
+However, already in the ticket queue, the audience is invited into the theme: they are asked to write down their own insecurities on a slip of paper.
+This simple but effective gesture opens up a personal perspective on the subject for each viewer.

-Overall, the attitude of the performance feels refreshing.
-It’s particularly pleasing to see talented work in the field of new music theater in Helsinki.
-Fuhrmann and director Jaakko Nousiainen seem to have found a promising niche to work in.
+As a whole, the performance feels fresh.
+It’s especially delightful to see high-quality, bold work in the realm of new music theater in Helsinki.
+Fuhrmann and director Jaakko Nousiainen seem to have found a promising niche for their expression.

 Dante Thelestam, HBL 27.10.2014